Oct 22, 2019 | Hotel Management | Reading Time: 4 minutes

 Long live the hotel receptionist

 The front desk is the hotel’s heart.
-It’s through the front desk that all veins pulse: housekeeping, sales, reservations.
-The receptionist is the hotel’s face.
-He/She is the first impression of the traveler who has just arrived.
-That is why a good hotel front desk agent is the key to the success of the lodging.
+It’s through the front desk that all veins pulse: housekeeping, sales, reservations, etc. The receptionist is also the hotel’s face.
+He/She is the hotel’s first impression for the traveler who has just arrived.
+That is why a good hotel front desk agent is the key to successful lodging.

-Even with such importance for the hotel operation, the position of a hotel front desk agent is hardly recognized in terms of status, value and even financially.
-That is very unfair if you ask me!
+Even with such importance for hotel operations, the position of a hotel front desk agent is hardly recognized in terms of status, value and even wages.
+That is extremely unfair if you ask me!

 My time in the hotel industry brought me good results and many joys.
-Nevertheless, the little free time I had and the work of the clock took a toll on me and today I work indirectly with the hotel industry.
-But since I was in the hotelier’s shoes and had suffered from the same problems, I learned to admire people who dedicated themselves to the hotel industry.
+Nevertheless, the little free time I had and the high work demands took a toll on me, so today I work indirectly with the hotel industry.
+Through my season as a hotelier, I’ve come to admire people who dedicate themselves to this industry.

-Many could think that it is simple and fun, but to work as a hotel receptionist is for a few.
-Only the strong ones survive!
+Many could think that it is simple and fun, but working as a hotel receptionist is not for everyone.
+Only the strong survive!